gabeklein/expressive-mvc/README.md

 ### Reserved methods

 #### `refresh(): void`
 - requests a re-render without requiring a value changed.
-Helper in computing getters.
+- Helpful when working with getters.

 #### `export(): { [P in keyof T]: T[P] }`
 - generates a clone of the live state you can pass along without unintended mutations.
 - this will only output the values which were enumerable in the source object.
-> It's not possible yet to make this work for getters however, sadly. :(

 #### `add(key: string, intital?: any): boolean`
 - adds a new tracked value to the live-state.
 - this will return `true` if adding the key succeeded, `false` if did not. (because it exists)
 > Not really recommended *after* initializing, but hey.

 <br/>

 ## `useStateful` also accepts an object.

 If you prefer to prepare your initial values on the outside of a component, you can do that too.<br/>
-This is useful for situations with closures, or [HOC's](https://reactjs.org/docs/higher-order-components.html).
+This is especially useful for situations with closures, or [HOC's](https://reactjs.org/docs/higher-order-components.html).

 > *Just don't give `useStateful` an object literal.*<br/>
 > *It will get regenerated every render!*